 I am based in Tiverton, Mid Devon and I have experience in helping with a number of issues, and especially with loss and bereavement, including complicated grief.
 I am also particularly interested in the area of trauma, historical abuse and survivors of abuse and of false accusation.

 I work intuitively, often feeling the need to explore in some depth the past as well as the present, and some of this work can be quite challenging.
-You will always be in control of the pace and depth of the work, and will discover more about yourself as we progress, including how many of your own resources you can uncover and begin to use.
+However, you will always be in control of the pace and depth of the work, and will discover more about yourself as we progress, including how many of your own resources you can uncover and begin to use.
 This can be really empowering and can give you a much more positive sense of who you really are.
 I feel it is important to regularly review the progress of therapy and to be open to change in all aspects of the work.

 The counsellor’s role is not to give advice or to make judgements, but to be there to support and assist in whichever direction you wish to go, and I welcome the opportunity to discuss with you what you hope to gain from counselling, and for us to decide if I can help in the way which seems appropriate for you.
 You can email or phone, and if I am not able to immediately respond, I will do so quickly and with discretion.